4 Employee Feedback Examples: Plus How & When to Use Them

 Employees crave helpful feedback.

-People want corrective reviews even more than praise when it’s provided in a constructive manner.
-An article by Zippier shows that 89% of HR leaders agree that ongoing peer feedback and check-ins are key for successful outcomes.
+People want corrective reviews along with praise when it’s provided in a constructive manner.
+In an article by Zippia showed that 89% of HR leaders agree that ongoing peer feedback and check-ins are key for successful outcomes.

 Here’s your guide to the four types of employee feedback – and how and when to use each one.